YTsaurusQueue API

 # Read data via consumer.

-$ yt --proxy hume pull-consumer //tmp/test_consumer "<cluster=pythia>//tmp/test_queue" --partition-index 0 --offset 0 --max-row-count 10 --format "<format=text>yson"
+$ yt --proxy hume pull-queue-consumer //tmp/$USER-test-consumer "<cluster=pythia>//tmp/$USER-test-queue" --partition-index 0 --offset 0 --max-row-count 5 --format "<format=text>yson"

-# Advance consumer.
+# Advance queue consumer.

-$ yt --proxy hume advance-consumer //tmp/test_consumer "<cluster=pythia>//tmp/test_queue" --partition-index 0 --old-offset 0 --new-offset 42
+$ yt --proxy hume advance-queue-consumer //tmp/$USER-test-consumer "<cluster=pythia>//tmp/$USER-test-queue" --partition-index 0 --old-offset 0 --new-offset 42

 # Since trimming is enabled and the consumer is the only vital consumer for the queue, soon the rows up to index 42 will be trimmed.